 In this it is all about optimally assigning space between processes, storage & support.
 All 3 need to be in balance towards each other and the needs.
 This especially when the available space becomes an issue.
 Practically one can make a block-layout; in this one maps out the m² and m³ in use.

 ✔️ Storage solution – what methods are used to store?

 Rack types, floor storage and shelve storage are some of the common solutions used.
-Every method has its own m² usage of the layout and m³ opening up to the inventory.
-Besides this the different solutions allow different types of goods, packaging, etc to be stored more and less efficient.
-In this one can map out the different types of solutions, with their types and numbers of locations, and all the valid parameters (weight capacity, allowed dimensions, etc).
+Every method has its own m² usage of the layout and m³ link to the inventory.
+Besides this the different solutions allow different types of goods, packaging, etc. to be stored more and less efficient.
+In this one can map out the different types of solutions, with their types and numbers of locations, and all the valid parameters (weight capacity, allowed dimensions, etc.).

 ✔️ Slotting parameters – where to store what?

 Slotting is defining the best fit location for your products based on their dimensions, velocity, etc. Interesting is to make the link with the inventory profile.
 What goods are stored in which method, driving a.o.'s a storage density.